Odd edge-colorings of subdivisions of odd graphs: Characterization of

 Since $z$ is a large vertex, we have that $|E_G(z)\backslash E_C(z)|\geq3$.
-Consequently, on at least one side along $P$ the vertex $z$ is incident with a $3^+$-bouquet $\mathcal{B}_{z\bar{z}}$ (see Figure~\ref{fig:bouquet}); call it a \textit{large bouquet}.
+Consequently, on at least one side along $P$ the vertex $z$ is incident with a $3^+$-bouquet $\mathcal{B}_{zz^*}$ (see Figure~\ref{fig:bouquet}); call it a \textit{large bouquet}.
 Thus, every large vertex lying on $P$ is incident with at least one large bouquet (shared with an adjacent large vertex along $P$).
-Consequently, for each $e\in E_G(z)\backslash E_C(z)$, all the paths $Q_e$ have endings on the same side of $P$ with regard to $z$.
+Moreover, every large bouquet incident with a vertex of $P$ is of this kind, for otherwise a forbidden cycle pair occurs.
+From Claims~2 and~3 it also follows that for each $e\in E_G(z)\backslash E_C(z)$, all the paths $Q_e$ have endings on the same side of $P$ with regard to $z$.

-Concerning the parity of their size, we distinguish between \textit{even} and \textit{odd} large bouquets.
-In case a large vertex along $P$ is incident with two large bouquets, then clearly one of them is even whereas the other one is odd.

-\textbf{Claim 4.} \textit{If $z',z''$ are adjacent large vertices along $P$ such that $\mathcal{B}_{z'z''}$ is an even large bouquet of $G$, then at least one of them is incident with an odd large bouquet as well.}